 Most of the acts performed about four tunes.
 McCartney performed for 40 minutes and The Who were onstage for 30.
-They weaved Sandy into their set, showing pictures of the storm's wrath on video screens during "Pinball Wizard."
+They weaved Sandy into their set, showing pictures of storm devastation on video screens during "Pinball Wizard."
 Pete Townshend made a quick revision to the lyrics of "Baba O'Riley," changing "teenage wasteland" to "Sandy wasteland."

-Proceeds will go to the Robin Hood Foundation, and the organization stressed that the earnings will get to those who need assistance.
+Proceeds will go to the Robin Hood Foundation, which said it raised $30 million from ticket sales and sponsors ahead of the concert.
+The organization also stressed that the earnings will get to those who need assistance.

 "We will make sure that that money goes out right away to the most affected (places) in New York City, New Jersey, Long Island, Connecticut," David Saltzman, the organization's executive director, said backstage.
 "The money that we raised from this concert will be distributed in the days, weeks and months, not years."

 Robin Hood is working through existing organizations that "know what to do and know their communities," he said.
-Saltzman added that Fuse TV, which is owned by Madison Square Garden, was giving its YouTube revenues earned from airing the concert to the victims, and that StubHub donated $860,000 in fees from those who re-sold tickets.
+Saltzman added that Fuse TV, which is owned by Madison Square Garden, was giving its YouTube revenues earned from airing the concert to the victims, and that StubHub has donated $860,000 from fees from those selling tickets.

 The sold-out "12-12-12" concert was shown on 37 television stations in the United States and more than 200 others worldwide.
-It was to be streamed on 30 websites.
+It was to be streamed on 30 websites, including YouTube and Yahoo.
 The theaters showing it included 27 in the New York region.

 AP Writer John Carucci contributed to this report.